2020-21 COVID-19 Response

 Do I have to wear a mask at Hillel events?

-Yes, cloth or disposable facial coverings (face shields must be worn with a cloth or disposable face mask) are required during all Hillel events and engagements.
+Yes, cloth or disposable facial coverings (face shields can only be worn in addition to a cloth or disposable face mask) are required during all Hillel events and engagements.
 And don't forget about the other six principles outlined in the Flashes Safe Seven!

 I'm staying at home this semester.
 What will be offered for me?